What is it?

 A team or organization’s culture is its set of shared norms and beliefs - both spoken and unspoken.
 The culture, and resulting organizational climate is established over time by leaders and team members and informed by the organizational purpose and context within which it operates.
 Culture is continually communicated, reinforced, and changed through various means, including team members’ encouragement or discouragement of specific practices and behaviors.
-The health of the culture shapes the team or organization’s capacity to solve problems and innovate, engage in Collaborating, Learning and Adapting (CLA) practices, and create a positive enabling environment for its employees.
+The health of the culture shapes the team or organization’s capacity to solve problems and innovate, engage in CLA practices, and create a positive enabling environment for its employees.

-- Identify a core group of leaders and champions to nurture ongoing efforts designed to improve the organization’s culture.
+- Identify a core group of champions to nurture ongoing efforts designed to improve the organization’s culture.

 - Having buy-in from leadership, e.g. the Front Office, as well as technical and support offices, ensures that activities and interventions designed to enhance the organizational culture for CLA are prioritized via dedicated time and resources.
 The absence of support from leaders will negate the effort.
 But a wholly top-down approach will fizzle out if staff from all corners are not engaged.

 - Define your needs - begin with the end in mind.
 Launching and sustaining an effort to increase organizational effectiveness and CLA capacity requires focus, energy and motivation.
 The following questions can help you define your objectives:

 - What key cultural challenges are people motivated to work on?
 What degree of systemic change is possible?